Purpose: Assess horizontal explosiveness

 Method: Different protocols can be used in terms of absolute or relative loads (percentage of body weight).
 The protocol presented here is based on using four different relative loads in a bilateral broad jump.
 Unilateral jumps can certainly be used.
 Each jump is performed at maximal effort utilizing the No Fly Weight resistance mode with the concentric speed limit set to maximum 14 m/s.
 The concentric and eccentric load was equal with eccentric speed limit set to .7 m/s to prevent the system from pulling back quickly after completing the landing phase.
 Each loaded jump trial is performed with sufficient rest between jumps beginning with the lightest load.
 Outcome measurements are force, speed, and power.
 Average peak velocity from each loaded condition can be plotted against load to generate a load-velocity profile

 Video 1.
 Two-leg broad jump performed by Clemson University Strength & Conditioning Intern (and former NCAA triple-jumper) Gralyn Jones.

-Our athlete in the demo video, Gralyn Jones, weighs 83 kilograms (183 lbs) and four different jump trials are displayed below in Figure 1.
+Our athlete in the demo video, Gralyn Jones, weighs 83 kilograms (183 lbs) with the result of four different jump trials presented in Figure 1 below.
 Four jumps were performed at each of the four loads.
-To obtain a good average value from each load level, the best and worst jump (based on peak velocity) were deleted, keeping the two middle reps as the basis for measurement.
+To obtain a robust measurement, the average speed for each load was calculated after deleting the jump with the highest and lowest value.

 |Percentage of Body Weight [83 kg]||Load [kg]||Average Velocity [m/s]|